 How Does Contemporary Furniture Differ From Other Types Of Furniture?

-Contemporary furniture started to emerge during the 1950s.
+Contemporary furniture started to emerge during the 1950s with the rise of the custom home bar that everyone wanted (and still wants) to get in their homes.
 At this time New York’s Museum of Modern Art made the decision to address the trend.
 The museum published a booklet called “What Is Modern Design?”
 Edgar Kaufmann Jr. was the author.
 A series of precepts were established that dictate what is considered contemporary furniture.
 Furniture abiding by the precepts may be considered to be contemporary furniture.
 Kaufmann’s precepts can be divided into three major categories:

 Design | Contemporary furniture